Can the US or any country run out of money?

 In emerging markets it’s easier to ascertain when debt problems will emerge because they usually lack reserve currencies and the tools necessary to service debt.
 So, they usually go into default if they don’t get emergency lending.

 They must solve these problems by cutting back incomes to their level of spending to reduce deficits.
 Mexico and Brazil are examples of this during the coronavirus pandemic.
-The Mexican peso and Brazilian real are not reserve currencies, so they effectively couldn’t print money.
+The Mexican peso (MXN) and Brazilian real (BRL) are not reserve currencies, so they effectively couldn’t print money.

 The currency devalues to a large enough extent to rectify the balance of payments issues.